cassandraortiz/learning-journal/learning-summary.md

 ### Working within learning-journal
-On our main Repository screen, you will see that our
+On our main Repository screen, you will see that we have README.md file.

+***.md*** is a Markdown file.

+######Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform

+ - with the README file selected, on the section below the file list - select the little pencil icon to edit.
+ - We will use the Basic writing formats to enter in some text in the README file.
+[See formats here...](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#task-lists)

+ Once complete we will scroll down and click on **Commit changes**